VallariAg/Blog/content/blog/scopeInJS/index.md

 ## Lexical Scope

-Lexing or tokenization is a process (first step of compilation) that takes a string of code and converts it into tokens with a *stateful rules deciding if each token is distant or part of another token*.
+Lexing or tokenization is a process (first step of compilation) that takes a string of code and converts it into tokens with *stateful rules deciding if each token is distant or part of another token*.
 So lexical scope is scope defined at lexing time (which depends on how you authored the code).

 Lexical scope is *authored by us while writing* and thus are *set in stone* by the time lexer (tokenizer) processes your code.